MutopiaProject/MutopiaWeb/mpcore/mudb-docs/dbdesign.rst

 _id, unique primary key
     This is used to reference a specific entry into the Mutopia archive.
-For pieces existing before the database, the value is the existing mutopia id, typically found formatted in the ``footer`` header variable that is added by Mutopia when pieces are entered into the system.
+The "Mutopia ID" found formatted in the ``footer`` is considered unique among pieces it is used as the vale for this field.

 title
    The title of the piece.